 Buffy’s Spa Sessions

-Since Buffy’s behind was frequently dirty (once she started going outside during the daytime all the dirt started sticking to the SSD cream covering her wound), every 2 to 3 days Julie gave her a bath and blow-dry.
+Since Buffy’s wound was frequently dirty (once she started going outside during the daytime all the dirt started sticking to the SSD cream covering her wound), every 2 to 3 days Julie gave her a bath and blow-dry.
 Julie would bath her just before giving her the evening medication, so that she could settle in for the night inside while clean.
-Between bathing sessions, Julie wiped and cleaned the previous days’ SSD cream and debris off of Buffy’s wound area with unscented Huggies baby wipes, which worked great.
-The wipes work well, since they are thick, and didn’t rip easily.
+Between bathing sessions, Julie wiped and cleaned the previous days’ SSD cream and debris off of Buffy’s wound area with unscented Huggies baby wipes.

 Buffy's typical bath and blow dry session sequence

 A week later, Buffy had a follow up appointment with Dr. Drake-Hueston.
 Dr. Drake-Hueston thought the wound was 90% healed and recommended Buffy continue sleeping indoors for a couple more days.

 Buffy at her follow up veterinary appointment

 Several days later, Buffy's wound had fully healed.
 Buffy rejoined her friend, Tuffy back outside full time.

 !
 All of the photos related to this adventure are tagged under #buffysbuttwoundsaga